Christopher V. HawkinsShareholder

 - Commercial & Business Litigation

-As managing partner of Sullivan Hill and a member of the Executive Committee, Christopher V. Hawkins practices in the Insolvency and Commercial Bankruptcy, Business Transactions, and Commercial and Business Litigation practice groups.
+As former managing partner of Sullivan Hill and a member of the Executive Committee, Christopher V. Hawkins practices in the Insolvency and Commercial Bankruptcy, Business Transactions, and Commercial and Business Litigation practice groups.
 Within these practice areas, he represents a variety of corporate debtors, bankruptcy trustees, receivers, banks, trade creditors, asset purchasers and other parties in interest in all aspects of commercial insolvency, including bankruptcies, receiverships, and assignments for the benefit of creditors.
 He also represents clients with non-insolvency financial matters in both the transaction and litigation contexts.

 Mr. Hawkins received the prestigious Best Lawyers in America® “Lawyer of the Year” accolades in field of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law in San Diego for 2020.
-Mr. Hawkins was previously selected by his peers for inclusion in the 24th Edition of The Best Lawyers in America® in the fields of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
-He was also named to the San Diego Daily Transcript’s 2013 Top Attorneys Nominees for Corporate Transactional.
+Mr. Hawkins was previously selected by his peers for inclusion in the 24th, 25th, 26th, and 27th edition of Best Lawyers in America® in the fields of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
+He was also named to the San Diego Daily Transcript’s 2013 Top Attorney Nominees for Corporate Transactional.

 - University of Texas, J.D., 1993